vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Sun Nov 19 02:06:10 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Mon Nov 20 02:04:17 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER